 Erik Durant is a figurative sculptor residing in New Bedford, Massachusetts.
 Born in New Haven, Connecticut, he studied History and Sculpture at Southern Connecticut State University.
-In 2001 he moved to New Bedford to attend the University of Massachusetts Dartmouth receiving an MFA in Sculpture in 2004.
-In 2006 he began teaching at Bristol Community College and is currently the Coordinator of the Fine Arts program.
-Durant regularly shows his work throughout Southern New England.
-He has also shown work in New York, Iowa and Texas.
-Durant's New Bedford Fisherman’s Tribute Monument and the memorial statue for former Massachusetts State Representative Tom Lopes, both life-size bronze works, were installed in 2016.
+In 2001 he moved to New Bedford to attend the University of Massachusetts Dartmouth, receiving an MFA in Sculpture in 2004.

-Durant’s personal work is primarily a quest to understand the seemingly absurd world that surrounds all of us.
-As a sculptor he utilizes the human figure to explore narratives both known and unknown.
-The characters that he chooses to sculpt tend to be rooted in the past but are his own imaginings of things not fully understood.
-Issues surrounding beauty, the body, and identity, give rise to a version of contemporary mythology that is new and yet seemingly familiar.
+Durant’s personal work is a quest to understand the human condition.
+As a sculptor his main interests lie in gesture, movement, and pose.
+His works are at times Illustrative, but always realist, exploring historical, and contemporary narratives—both known, and unknown.
+While many of the characters that he chooses to sculpt seem to be rooted in the past, they are his own imaginings of things not fully understood.
+Issues surrounding beauty, the body, and identity, give rise to a version of contemporary mythology that is new, yet seemingly familiar.

 The images on this site represent a legacy of hard work and dedication to the practice of sculpting and observing the human figure.